Dom Bess: Championship debut

 Bess took 13 wickets in the later stages of the 2016 County Championship.
 He was included in the team for his first Championship game against Warwickshire.
 His first two championship wickets were Jonathan Trott and Ian Bell, and he took career best figures of 6-28 from 16 overs in the first innings, and finished with match figures of 8-59 off 27 overs.
 Bess also featured heavily in Somerset's last game of the season against the already relegated Nottinghamshire as he took his second career five wicket haul with 1st innings figures of 5-43 from 22.5 overs including a spell of 5 consecutive maidens, giving him match figures of 5-77 from 32.5 overs.
 He also scored 41 runs in Somerset's first innings.

 At the end of the 2016 season, Bess signed his first professional contract with Somerset agreeing a two-year deal; keeping him at the club until the end of the 2018 season.
 On 8 May 2019, Bess went on loan to Yorkshire for a month.
 In August 2020, Bess confirmed that he would be leaving Somerset at the end of the season, subsequently it was announced that Bess had signed a four-year contract with Yorkshire.
+In September 2024, Bess signed a new two-year contract with Yorkshire.